ddnexus/elastics-doc/source/doc/7-Tutorials/4-Index-and-Search-External-Data.md

 task :index_flex_doc => :environment do
   puts "Crawling The Flex Doc site:"
-  # we want to destroy all the pages we eventually already have in the index, so they will be fresh each time we re-crawl
+  # we want to delete all the pages we eventually already have in the index, so they will be fresh each time we re-crawl
-  FlexDocPage.destroy
+  FlexDocPage.delete

   Anemone.crawl('http://ddnexus.github.io/flex/', :verbose => true) do |anemone|